PSLmodels/Tax-Calculator/docs/source/make_local_change.rst

 **3. Open the functions file.**

-Now that we've defined the new parameter in params.json, we need to tell the Tax Calculator to take into account that new parameter when it calculates taxes.
+Now that we've defined the new parameter in current_law_policy.json, we need to tell the Tax-Calculator to take into account that new parameter when it calculates taxes.
 The calculator's functions that model tax logic and work with the tax parameters are in the file functions.py.
 Starting from your tax-calculator directory, the path to functions.py
 is:

 .. code-block:: python

    tax-calculator/taxcalc/functions.py

 **4. Tell the calculator to perform the relevant function on the new